Getting Started¶

 ./trailblaze app # Start the daemon (also opens the desktop app on macOS)

-Optional, via Homebrew (brew install bun esbuild ffmpeg):
+Optional, via Homebrew (brew install esbuild ffmpeg):

 Connect a Device¶